 Need Help with Your Teenage Boy?
-Though Not in Inwood, West Virginia, Would You Take a Look At Gateway Christian Military School in Florida Instead?
+Though You are Looking for Military Schools in Inwood, West Virginia, Would You Take a Look At Gateway Christian Military School in Florida Instead?

-Gateway Boys Academy is a lower cost military school in West Florida like no other.
-We are a military academy, an accredited school, and a working ranch and farm offering counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
+Gateway Boys Academy is a military-like school designed to help boys become responsible, respectable young men.
+We are a military academy, an accredited school, and a working ranch and farm, as well as counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
 All of these are meant to bring about change in a boy’s heart and life.
 Similar to the structure and order of a military school, at Gateway wayward teen boys soon become respectful, confident leaders and responsible citizens.

-Over 1000 boys from each of the 50 states and internationally have put their lives back on track at Gateway Boys Academy.
+Over 1000 boys from each of the 50 states and other countries have put their lives back on track at Gateway Boys Academy.
 We enroll teen boys from all around the nation, including from Inwood, West Virginia.

-Our Friendly Staff Teach Our Boarding School Students a Better Way to Live
+Our Friendly Staff Teach Our Students a Better Way to Live

-Teens start in our basic training platoon beneath the supervision of drill instructors.
+Teens start with a focus on responsibility and attitude adjustment beneath the supervision of drill instructors.
 For the first months, physical training, a packed schedule, attention to neatness and chores give them structure and establish order in their lives.

 At Gateway, boys figure out how to stop struggling against authority and start to get confidence by mastering challenges that are constructive as an alternative to their previously destructive activities.
-Eventually they promote to higher levels, earning privileges and responsibilities in the process.
-The top level military school cadet is allowed to do off-campus sports, outreaches, and travel.
+Eventually, they promote to higher levels, earning privileges and responsibilities in the process.
+The trusted students are allowed to do off-campus sports, outreaches, and travel.

 Academic Success through High-Quality Curriculum and Passionate Teachers.